Vauxhall Combo Life MPV review

-There are only two trim levels to choose between, and the entry-level Design (available in five-seat form only) really does only tick off the basics.
-You get air-conditioning, cruise control, electric front windows and central locking, but you have to step up to the Energy model before the equipment list more closely resembles a car than a van.
+There are three trim levels to choose between, and the entry-level Edition really does only tick off the basics.
+You get air-conditioning, cruise control, electric front windows and central locking, but you have to step up to the SE or Elite models before the equipment list more closely resembles a car than a van.

-This elevates the Combo Life a little further from its commercial origins by adding 16-inch alloy wheels, foglights and automatic headlamps and wipers.
+SE elevates the Combo Life a little further from its commercial origins by adding 16-inch alloy wheels, foglights and automatic headlamps and wipers.
 Inside, the dashboard materials are improved, you get a touchscreen infotainment system and a digital instrument cluster.
 Elite adds a rear-view camera, sat nav, two-zone climate control and other luxuries.

-While the Energy's infotainment system is proven, being essentially a subtly redesigned version of that used by the Vauxhall's Peugeot and Citroen sisters, we recommend against paying £500 to add sat nav.
+While the infotainment system is proven, being essentially a subtly redesigned version of that used by the Vauxhall's Peugeot and Citroen sisters, we recommend against paying to add sat nav.
 With Apple CarPlay and Android Auto compatibility built in as standard, you're better off using your smartphone's navigation system if you have enough data.